TomatenKuchenDEV/docs/docs/autopublish.md

 ---
 title: Autopublish
-description: TomatenKuchen is a multipurpose Discord bot with many common and innovative features for your server.
+description: TomatenKuchen is a multipurpose Discord bot with a lot of features for your server.
 Using autopublish you can automatically publish messages in announcement channels.
 ---

 Using the autopublish feature you can automatically publish/crosspost messages in selected channels so they're shown on other servers.